ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - value is copied and not moved when assigned to new variable or passed into a function
         - e.g. `x = 1; y = x` (`y` is a copy of `x` with value 1, no ownership transfer)
     - if moved, compiler might copy the bytes, depending on the situation
+- `Copy` - trait
-- `Copy` - trait, value can be copied(memcpy, so direct bit by bit copy)
+    - value can be safely copied, i.e. `memcpy` used, so direct bit by bit copy
-    - generaly a `Copy` type can be duplicated by simply copying it's bits
     - have a known size, and allocated on the stack, happens implicitly e.g. `x = y`
     - cannot be implemented on `Drop` types, `Drop` types are basically owned types
     - primitive types are `Copy`: `i32`, `char`, `bool`, references themselves like `&T` and `&mut T`
         - arrays `[T; N]` are `Copy` type too if elements if `T` is `Copy` type
         - tuples `(T1,T2,...,Tn)` if all fields of a tuple are `Copy` tuple is also `Copy`
     - `Clone` types more complex and general, a `Copy` type can probably easily also implement `Clone`
+        - it's a trait and implementation can be arbitrarily complex to create a new `T`
 - `Drop` trait, types that drop/free when they go out of scope, so need ownership tracking
     - deallocating at end of scope is similar to RAII(resource aquisition is initialization), used in c++
     - compiler will essentially insert the `drop` on a `Drop` type at the end of it's scope